MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 [!INCLUDE[2020_releasewave2.md](../includes/2020_releasewave2.md)]

-This article describes how to develop an extension to send telemetry data to an Application Insights resource in Azure. [!INCLUDE[prodshort](includes/prodshort.md)] emits telemetry data for several operations that occur when extension code is run.
-You can configure an extension to send this telemetry data to an Application Insights resource on Microsoft Azure.
+This article describes how to develop an extension to send telemetry data to an Azure Application Insights for monitoring and analyzing. [!INCLUDE[prodshort](includes/prodshort.md)] emits telemetry data for several operations that occur when extension code is run.
+You can configure an extension to send this telemetry data to a specific Application Insights resource on Microsoft Azure.
 For an overview about the telemetry with Application Insights, see [Monitoring and Analyzing Telemetry](../administration/telemetry-overview.md).

-This feature targets publishers of per-tenant extensions to get insight into issues in their extension before partners and customers report them.

 > [!NOTE]
-> This feature is not supported for AppSource extensions.
-AppSource extensions are automatically set up to send telemetry to Application Insights.
+> This feature targets publishers of per-tenant extensions to give them insight into issues in their extension before partners and customers report them.
+This feature is not supported for AppSource extensions, because these extensions are automatically set up to send telemetry to Application Insights.

 ## Get an Application Insights resource in Azure